legalforce-research/set-search-experiment/README.md

 ## Repository structure

+- `src` contains the source code for the similarity search.
-- `tools/` contains command line tools for similarity search.
+- `tools` contains command line tools to perform and evaluate the similarity search.
+- `bench` contains tools to measure the time performance of the similarity search.

 ## Dataset preparation

-The command line tools in this project handles similarity search on documents.
+The tools in this project handles similarity search on documents.
 This project assumes the following text file as input:

 - Each document is separated by a newline.